Introduction

 Here, fact calls itself with a smaller argument until it reaches the base case n <= 1.

 Recursion works naturally with type inference.
 The compiler infers one type for the function and checks that all recursive calls are consistent with that type.
+This extends to recursive data: a function that recurses over a variant infers a recursive structural type for it, see Recursive types.

 Ferlium cannot enforce at compile time that recursive functions terminate.
 If a function calls itself indefinitely, execution will fail at runtime.
 It is the programmer’s responsibility to ensure that recursion progresses toward a base case.